tc39/proposal-get-intrinsic/README.md

 See also, committee discussion on this proposal in [July 2021](https://github.com/tc39/notes/blob/596ea8e5b199af3bfe578f605066c5b7bd6dd943/meetings/2021-07/july-15.md#getoriginals-for-stage-1).

-## Possible Solution
+## Proposed Solution

-Provide a new global or static function, `getIntrinsic`, that takes a string argument and effectively replicates the `get-intrinsic` package API, as well as the specification's internal `%a.b.c%` notation.
+Provide a function property on `Reflect`, `getIntrinsic`, that takes a string argument and effectively replicates the `get-intrinsic` package API, but explicitly does not expose the specification's internal `%a.b.c%` notation.
 It would return the "original" value being requested.

 Shims/polyfills that added new methods would of course need to also wrap/replace the `getIntrinsic` function so that it also provided the new methods; "lockdown" libraries like SES would similarly need to wrap/replace the `getIntrinsic` function so it provided whatever forms of these methods it desired.

 In modern browsers/engines that ship this API, this cost will reduce to nothing, and the eval/CSP clash will go away.

+Additionally, `Reflect.getIntrinsics` is provided, that produces an iterator of "intrinsic names" - each of which can be passed to `Reflect.getIntrinsic` to retrieve the desired value.

 ## Spec

-You can view the spec for the globl `getIntrinsic` solution rendered as [HTML](https://tc39.github.io/proposal-get-intrinsic/).
+You can view the spec for the `Reflect.getIntrinsic`/`Reflect.getIntrinsics` solution rendered as [HTML](https://tc39.github.io/proposal-get-intrinsic/).

 ## Implementations

 None yet - it would be inappropriate to publish a runtime implementation of a language proposal for API prior to stage 3.